This morning on The Breakfast Show we're keeping track of a few stories that will be developing over the next few hours and next few days.

-Thanks for getting up early this morning to Join Jim and Laura for The Breakfast Show.
+Thanks for getting up early on a Friday to check in with The Breakfast Show.

 If you ever want to call in a news tip - call 1-800-455-KFVS